duanqi211/CS410-Project3/README.md

 - One [atSign](https://my.atsign.com/go) and its [.atKeys file](https://www.youtube.com/watch?v=2Uy-sLQdQcA&ab_channel=Atsign)

 # Instructions

-## 0. Introduction

-Hi UMass students!
-I've wrote some code for you to get your Pico Ws setup with the atPlatform.
-Big shoutout to @realvarx on GitHub for developing AES CTR and RSA-2048 private key signing on the Pico W.

-Let me know if you have any questions on Discord (Jeremy#7970) or by email (jeremy.tubongbanua@atsign.com) or just on our [discord](https://discord.atsign.com).

-Be sure to get the first 3 prerequisites under [Prerequisites](#prerequisites) before you start.
-The last 2 prerequisites (FTP software and 2 atSigns) can be done later.

 ## 1. Getting the right Micropython Firmware for your Pico W